FVM159/FVM159/README.md

 - 👀 I’m interested in PARTICIPACIÓN CIUDADANA CON HERRAMIENTAS DIGITALES
 - 🌱 I’m currently learning URBANISMO Y ORDENAMIENTO TERRITORIAL
 - 💞️ I’m looking to collaborate on TOMA DE DECISIONES GUBERNAMENTALES
-- 📫 How to reach me ...
+- 📫 How to reach me CORREO ELECTRÓNICO scalaconstructora@hotmail.com

 <!---
 FVM159/FVM159 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.